GetoarM/EasyBank-Challenge/README.md

 Link to the website is here: https://getoarm.github.io/EasyBank-Challenge/

-[Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.
+[Frontend Mentor](https://www.frontendmentor.io) challenges you to improve your coding skills by building realistic projects.